1. Join the Online Conversation

 Finally, as well as getting to know one other, we think it’s important to provide an audience for each other too.
 To be part of Sputnik really means to be soaking in, getting challenged by and ultimately supporting the exceptional work being made in and around our network.

-To this end, every 6 months, we compile some of the music, poetry and visual art from artists connected to Sputnik and put it together into a coffee table book.
+To this end, we print a periodical magazine called Anthology that collects together the work of artists that we’ve supported through our Patrons scheme (and other work besides).
 These are not for sale, but are available to anyone who subscribes to our Sputnik Patrons scheme at anything from £5 a month.

 The funds all go towards supporting artistic projects, in some cases with direct funding, in other cases by paying for design, promotion, print/film/music production or more.
 Of course, you can apply for this support yourself, but we hope you’ll also spare a fiver a month to support fellow practitioners this way.
-And if you want a better idea about who’s out there in the network, start with our ‘Discover’ section.
+And if you want a better idea about who’s out there in the network, start by taking a look through the talent in the Sputnik network.